 BIO AND RESEARCH

-My recently published book, Pricing Beauty: The Making of a Fashion Model, examines the production of value in fashion modeling markets.
+My first book, Pricing Beauty: The Making of a Fashion Model, examines the production of value in fashion modeling markets.
 Through ethnography and interviews, I traced the backstage work and collaboration behind the fashion “look” in modeling markets in New York and London.
 She discovered an organized production process that goes into producing something most people take for granted as a natural state: beauty.
 These production processes are structured along racial and gendered lines, such that markets in cultural production like fashion ultimately become sites for the reproduction of cultural inequalities.